qJake/SmartThings-Actions/Readme.md

  ### Coming ang Going (`coming-and-going.groovy`)

  Allows you to receive a notification or text message whenever someone arrives or departs between a set time.
 For example, you can be alerted if your child arrives home after 11pm.

+ ### Door Left Open Alert (`door-left-open-alert.groovy`)

+ Alerts you with a custom message if you've left a door/window (contact sensor) open after a configurable number of minutes.